peterhry/peterhrynkow.com/_posts/2019-01-07-fishing-with-agiant-net.md

 ---
 layout: post
-title: "Snapshot Testing is Trawling for Bugs"
+title: "The Perils of Snapshot Testing"
 date: 2019-01-07 00:00:00
 categories: [testing]
 icon: 🧠
 ---

 According to the Jest docs, snapshot tests are useful whenever you want to make sure your UI does not change unexpectedly.

-Let's see just how useful they really are.
+This sounds great in theory, but in this post, I will demonstrate some of the pain points and risks associated with snapshot testing.

 Say you have a simple button component: